A Fantastic Itinerary For 4 Days In Rome

 How to move around Rome

-You can’t really count on Uber in Italy, so if you think you may need a taxi every now and then, download MyTaxi.
+You can’t really count on Uber in Rome, so if you think you may need a taxi every now and then, download the app MyTaxi.

-The best way to get around Rome is on foot, and this itinerary for 4 days in Rome is meant to maximize the amount of things you can see in any given area and allows you to avoid having to use the metro or the buses.
+Once you make it your hotel in Rome, the best way to get around the city is on foot, and this itinerary for 4 days in Rome is meant to maximize the amount of things you can see in Rome in 4 days and allows you to avoid having to use the subway or the buses as much as possible.

 renting a car in Italy Viminal Hill Rome Viminale